LoJ: #400 (Pre-LiDAR #392) / 13,304' Summit Peak

 Year Climbed: 2010

 For Option 2, look for a trail heading up alongside the western fork of Treasure Creek that drains the basin below Summit, The Unicorn and Montezuma.
 The trail climbs very, very steeply, staying just on the north side of the creek.
 Initially, after a few hundred yards, it passes by an attractive waterfall and pool that's difficult to reach but easy to view.
 The trail tended towards being faint in 2010.
 Above this waterfall, the trail eventually crosses the creek as the book indicates somewhere above 11,400 ft.
 On the other side of the creek, we found one pink ribbon tied to a nearby tree affirming our route.
 (Likely no longer there.)
 Once across the creek, the forest begins to open up.
 Continue hiking west and contouring south until Summit Peak comes into view (rather unmistakable).
 As you round a broad tundra ridge, you should encounter the well-used trail #710 and begin following it south.
 This trail will lead past the west side of the 12,400 ft. closed contour and then will intersect the Continental Divide trail coming in from the south of Summit Peak, and near where the steep part of the east ridge begins.
 In the tundra-filled basin below Summit, we spotted a nice group of cow elk and their newborn.
+As of 2024, it appears the forest service has tried to close this approach and perhaps for good reason because of all the beetle-kill and choked forest of fallen logs.
+We no longer recommend this approach.

 Additional BETA